ayazhankadessova/job-search-website/README.md

    3. Use it in Get all jobs as well

-## Heroku for STudents
+## Heroku for Students

 - Authenticate via Github

 ## Next

-1. Deploy on netlify
+1. Deploy on netlify with Frontend